leo-b13/Thermal-Tracking-Device/README.md

-+Tracking Device Processing is code to be used in the Processing Application to display the data from the GridEYE.
+-Tracking Device Processing is code to be used in the Processing Application to display the data from the GridEYE.
   -This requires serial data so data must be printed in the serial monitor each loop.
   -Sometimes the processing code will not upload due to a NaN error.
 Just keep trying to upload it (maybe 3-5 times) and it should upload succesfully.